TriM-Organization/BDXConverter/README.md

   print(publicKey)
   # publicKey(...)
   """
-  # Generate a new public key to send a auth request to the romote server
+  # Generate a new public key to send an auth request to the PhoenixBuilder Auth server

   """